Estevam1to/Estevam1to/README.md

 ## Hi, I'm Luís Estevam Rosa Chaves!

-✨I'm 19 years old and I'm from Ceará, Brazil.
-Currently, I'm pursuing a degree in Software Engineering at the Federal University of Ceará (UFC).
+✨ Currently, I'm pursuing a degree in Software Engineering at the Federal University of Ceará (UFC).

 💻I have a strong desire for knowledge and love exploring new frontiers.
 Let's embark on an exciting adventure of endless innovation together!  🚀